nautrw/fluttering-bird/README.md

 - Title and game over screens

 # Installation
-## Releases (LINUX ONLY)
+## Releases
-Head over to [the releases page](https://github.com/nautrw/fluttering-bird/releases/latest) and download the attached file for Linux.
+Head over to [the releases page](https://github.com/nautrw/fluttering-bird/releases/latest) and download the attached file for your operating system.
 Run the file and the game should start.
 ## Building From Scratch
 **Minimum Python Version Required: Python 3.9**
 1. Clone the GitHub repository onto your system